 There’s no need for applause or fanfare: the biker bandana is a modest accessory.
 A humble servant.
-A beacon of hope, with seemingly limitless possibilities for utility and function housed within that unassuming square of thin cotton fabric.
+A beacon of hope, with seemingly limitless possibilities for utility and function housed within that square without the pretense of being a fine cloth.

 The biker’s bandanas, also known as doo-rags, are both fashionable and functional.
 The cloth head-ware protects the scalp from the sun, provides a cushion under a motorcycle helmet, and keeps hair in place when riding a motorcycle.